-14.25 UNION LEAVE BANK: The Union has the right to maintain a Union leave bank through the donation of annual leave from Union employees.
-The use of the Union leave shall be at the sole discretion of the Union.
-Authorization for the use of the Union leave shall be made by the District Representative or designee in writing.
-The Union shall identify the designee(s) in writing.
-Time off for Union leave shall be scheduled with the employee's supervisor.
+14.25 UNION LEAVE BANK: The Union has the right to maintain a Union leave bank through donations of annual leave from Union employees.
+The use of Union leave shall be at the sole discretion of the Union.
+Authorization for the use of Union leave shall identify the designee(s) in writing.
+Time off on Union leave shall be scheduled with the employees' supervisor.
 Time off on Union leave shall count as hours worked for the purpose of determining overtime eligibility with the work week.
-At the request of the Union, the City shall provide an accounting of the leave balance in the bank.
+At the request of the Union, the City will provide an accounting of the leave balance in the bank.

 The City will maintain a Union Leave Bank to be managed by the Union.
 The account will be funded automatically by the City in the amount of one (1) hour of annual leave from every regular union member on the first pay period in July of each year.
-No deductions will be made in years in which the bank balance is in excess of \$3,000.
+No deductions will be made in years when the bank balance is in excess of \$10,000.